-SPIDAL Java applications support the hybrid approach of threads within MPI to create parallel for regions.
-While it is not complicated to implement parallel loops with Java thread constructs, SPIDAL Java uses Habanero Java library [12] for productivity and performance.
-It is a Java alternative to OpenMP [4] with support to create parallel regions, loops, etc. Note, threads perform computations only and do not invoke MPI operations.
+While many of the big data frameworks employ threads to execute tasks, a comparison of performance against processes is not available for big data applications.
+SPIDAL Java applications support the hybrid approach of threads within MPI to create parallel for regions using Habanero Java library [12].
+Note, threads perform computations only and do not invoke MPI operations.
 The parent process aggregates the results from threads locally as appropriate before using it in collective communications.
 Also, the previous shared memory messaging adds a second level of result aggregation within processes of the same node to further reduce communication.
 Figure 4 shows the usage of threads in SPIDAL Java with different levels of result aggregation.

 Applications decompose data at the process level first and split further for threads.
-This guarantees that threads operate on non-conflicting data arrays; however, Figure 5, 6, and 7 show a rapid degrade in performance with increasing number of threads per process.
+This guarantees that threads operate on non-conflicting data arrays; however, Figure 5, 6, and 9 show a rapid degrade in performance with increasing number of threads per process.
 Internal timings of the code suggest poor performance occurs in computations with arrays, which suggests possible false sharing and suboptimal cache usage.
-Therefore, while the communication bottleneck with default MPI implementations favored the use of threads, with shared memory intra-node messaging in SPIDAL Java they offer no advantage, hence, processes are a better choice than threads for these applications.
+Therefore, while the communication bottleneck with default MPI implementations favored the use of threads, with shared memory intra-node messaging optimization in SPIDAL Java they offer no advantage, hence, processes are a better choice than threads for these applications.